 - Full Report

-The weights for the summary indexes were chosen based on correlations between the various component indices and measures of multifamily production and vacancy published by the U.S. Census Bureau.
+The weights for the MPI and MOI were chosen based on correlations between the component indices and measures of multifamily production and occupancy published by the U.S. Census Bureau.